Ibar (river): Electricity

 In 2009, governments of Serbia and Italy signed an agreement which included construction of the "Ibar hydropower plants" complex, with ten hydroelectric power plants on Ibar.
 A detailed project was drafted, all studies were conducted, a joint Serbian-Italian company for construction of the facilities was formed, and the parliament ratified the agreement.
 After the 2011 Italian government change, Italy also changed its abroad investment policies and effectively quit the agreement.
 Power plants were to be built between the village of Bojanići and locality of Lakat, near Mataruška Banja.
 The entire section is administratively part of the City of Kraljevo.
 The project included 10 cascade dams, 12 to 15 m high, with all plants being run-of-the-river type.
 Therefore, no settlements will be relocated as the flooding of the valley would be minimal.
 The existing road would have to be relocated at four locations.

 The planned dams were Bojanići, Gokčanica, Ušće, Glavica, Cerje, Gradina, Bela Glava, Dobre Strane, Maglič, and Lakat, with the total capacity of 450 GW-h.
 All dams would have fish ladders and kayaking paths.
-Studies envisioned tourism development with ten small, cascade reservoirs, but also concluded that the stable water levels woul prevent floods and benefit the fish spawning, including species presently not inhabiting Ibar, like carp or zander, which could be introduced.
+Studies envisioned tourism development with ten small, cascade reservoirs, but also concluded that the stable water levels would prevent floods and benefit the fish spawning, including species presently not inhabiting Ibar, like carp or zander, which could be introduced.
 Architect Milan Lojanica was hired to design the dams.
 He designed them in the spirit of the Serbian medieval architecture and the Nemanjić period.
 Ratification of the agreement expired in 2021, but some experts publicly revived the idea in January 2023, as the project is generally not considered complicated and expensive.